s3683007/A2-G2/README.md

             3. Navigate to the downloaded zip folder.
             4. Right click the zip folder and choose "Extract all.."
             5. Extract the folder, by selecting browse, to the "H" drive.

+Q. I can not find command prompt
+A. Instead you can use Windows Powershell which is located within the start menu and can be found when scrolling down the menu.

 ## Authors
 [Rahin Farook](https://github.com/RahinF), [Alanna Hembrow](https://github.com/s3683007), and [Matthew Hughes](https://github.com/s3816641)